The community recovery fund is made available to support community organisations in Warwick district in two ways.

 - Awards for projects/schemes/activities where VAT will be reclaimed by the organisation will be a contribution towards ‘net’ costs only

-- Grants should be spent within 6 months of the award being made, and a monitoring and evaluation form will have to be completed and returned.
+- Grants should be spent within 12 months of the award being made, and a monitoring & evaluation form will have to be completed and returned.
 The Council may require return of the money (or part thereof) if it has not been spent without good reason.

 How to apply

-A Community Emergency Response Fund Application form must be completed.
-This will need to be supplemented with additional information as appropriate, for example; bank statement, quotes, receipts, invoices etc.
+A CERF online application form must be completed.
+This will need to be supplemented with additional information as appropriate, for example; bank statement(s), annual accounts, quotes, receipts, invoices etc.

 Once an application is received

 Your application will be acknowledged within 5 working days; we will contact you if any further information is required.